utsaslab/rustfs/examples/README.md

 - `hello_nvme_bdev_rust`

-    A rust program that utilizes the rust
+    Same functionality as `hello_nvme_bdev` but written in Rust with the rust bindings from rust-spdk directory